nomelif/Audionodes/README.md

 ### Install Audio Nodes

 Download the AudioNodes addon as a zip.
 Then go to `User Preferences > Addons > Install from File ...` and pick the archive.
 Enable the addon and you should be good to go.
+Midi keyboards should be autodetected.

 ### I am running Linux